Former Belgrade Main railway station: After shut down

 Reconstruction of the station's façade was announced to start in September 2019.
-The job was given to the "Koto" company, which is involved in another controversial project of the city government, Kalemegdan gondola lift.
-Though the price is much higher than 5 million dinars (€42,500; estimated to 240 million dinars, or €2,035,000), which means that the public bidding is obligatory by the law, the government gave the project in direct negotiations with the company, citing "hastiness due to the weather issues".
-Government and city institutions connected with the reconstruction remained silent on any further explanation of the illogicalities regarding the reconstruction: if the building was already left as it is for over a year, why the hastiness all of the sudden; if the weather is a problem, why are the works pushed for the upcoming, winter season; lack of the public invitation to tender; who is really financing the works - the city, the government or the Belgrade Waterfront; if this was planned for several years, why are funds secured via the budget reserves and not allocated previously.
-Deadline was set to February 2020, when the coat-of-arms was restored to the facade.
+The job was given to the "Koto" company, which is involved in another controversial project of the city government, the Kalemegdan gondola lift.
+Though the price is much higher than 5 million dinars (€42,500; estimated to 240 million dinars, or €2,035,000), which means that public bidding is obligatory by law, the government gave the project in direct negotiations with the company, citing "hastiness due to the weather issues".
+Government and city institutions connected with the reconstruction remained silent on any further explanation of the illogicalities regarding the reconstruction: if the building was already left as it is for over a year, why the sudden hastiness; if the weather is a problem, why are the works pushed for the upcoming, winter season; lack of the public invitation to tender; who is really financing the works - the city, the government or the Belgrade Waterfront; if this was planned for several years, why are funds secured via budget reserves and not allocated previously.
+The deadline was set to February 2020, when the coat-of-arms was restored to the facade.